jcavera/subjective_time/README.md

 - suntime
 - ephem

+Finally, for debugging purposes, there are two useful functions in the app_parser.py file: return_everything() and return_particular().
+The first returns everything possible for the given date/time (the first few variables defined in the function).
+The second returns the results of parsing a particular string.
+Just go to the end of the file and uncomment one or the other and then call app_parser.py directly from your python environment.
+But be sure to re-comment them before using the clock as a clock (it makes a mess otherwise).

 That's about it.
 If you are passingly familiar with python, it should be straightforward.
 If not... then do that first I guess?